-- Are the proposed budget and staffing levels adequate to carry out the proposed research? - Is the budget reasonable and appropriate for the scope?
+- Are the proposed budget and staffing levels adequate to carry out the proposed work? - Are all travel, student costs, and other ancillary expenses adequately estimated and justified? - o Is the budget reasonable and appropriate for the scope?

 QUALITY AND EFFICACY OF THE PROMOTING INCLUSIVE AND EQUITABLE RESEARCH PLAN